OUTAGE.GREN

 Our Methodology

 Every report has a 1-hour activity window.
 As long as new confirmations or comments come in, the report stays active.
 If no activity occurs within one hour, it naturally expires.
-This self-cleaning mechanism ensures the map always reflects the current reality.
+This self-cleaning mechanism ensures the map always reflects the current reality — not hours-old stale data.
 All reports are anonymous — we use a random device fingerprint stored in your browser, not personal data.
 This means anyone can report freely without fear of identification.
+We do not collect email addresses, IP addresses, or any personally identifying information.

 DEDDIE Integration

 Beyond crowdsourced reports, we integrate official scheduled maintenance data from DEDDIE (the Greek power distribution operator).
-Our automated pipeline scrapes, geocodes, and displays upcoming planned outages so you know about them before they happen.
+Our automated pipeline runs daily, harvesting upcoming planned outages from DEDDIE's own systems, geocoding them, and displaying them on city pages and in the My Area section.
+This means our users see both what is happening right now and what is scheduled to happen.

 Outage.gr is completely free to use.
-We believe utility status information should be accessible to everyone, especially during emergencies.
+It is not funded by utility operators and has no commercial relationship with DEDDIE, electricity suppliers, or ISPs.
+The data is crowdsourced from the community and the analysis is independent.
 The platform is available in Greek and English, covering all of Greece from Athens to the smallest islands.